Lice and Car Seats: 5 Proven Ways to Get Lice out of Your Car

 In most cases, lice can live in a hot car, but they will dehydrate and die faster.
 Lice in humid environments die within 12-24 hours.
 A very hot car, reaching 130° F or more, will kill lice in about 5 minutes.

 Head lice prefer to stay on the head and rarely come off, but they can live up to 2 days in your car before dying of dehydration.
 It is unlikely for them to be on your car seats and headrests, but not impossible.
-Always avoid pesticide lice sprays, because they DO NOT work, if you're looking for a good lice spray, use an enzyme spray or a repelling spray.
+Always avoid pesticide lice sprays, because they DO NOT work.